AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 # Requirements

-- Modify the OEM table for USB (SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit.
+- Modify the OEM table for USB (SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit
 - Inject the modified USB table (Preferably renamed after the modification to make it more easily identifiable)
 - Drop the OEM table for USB (SSDT-8.aml for F5 BIOS) in ACPI section of the config.plist
-- Remove the previously configured USB port mapping method.
+- Remove the previously configured USB port mapping method

 ___